 The world needs to hear the truth of their condition before the arrival of The Righteous and Holy God.
 Salvation through repentance of sin and belief in the Son is their only access to the Father and everlasting life.

+Our trivial handling of God’s grace and his love has produced a God, which requires no repentance or sorrowfulness of our sins.
 The only remedy against the wrath and anger of God is the belief in the life, death, resurrection, and ascension of Jesus Christ.
 Only believing in Christ Jesus will God’s righteous and holy anger be averted.
 The world, and yes, even your neighbor remains under God’s wrath unless you venture out from your comfortable living and abandon your distraction with your ex-filtration.
 You are the rescue, and your “Ops” is to infiltrate the world with the message of salvation.

 The Great Commission was not the Great Recommendation!